 - Communicate openly and honestly to our Members and community to inspire trust and confidence.

+7-75 is a 2018 Pierce Aerial.
+7-75 is the first due aerial to residential fires as well as our primary FAST apparatus.
 7-75 has an overall length of under 38 feet and a wheelbase of 233 inches.
-That, coupled with the phenomenal cramp angle of the Velocity cab w/tak4 independent front suspension will allow 7-75 to access streets, driveways and parking lots that 7-Tower is too big to fit into.
-7-75 is also equipped with a 500 gallon water tank, 3 pre-connected 1-3/4″ hose lines, 1 pre-connected 2.5″ hose line, 600 feet of 2.5″ dead load, 1000 feet of 5″ large diameter supply hose and over 125 feet of ground ladders allow 7-75 to function as both a ladder truck and do engine work if needed.
+That, coupled with the phenomenal cramp angle of the Velocity cab w/TAK-4 independent front suspension will allow 7-75 to access streets, driveways and parking lots that 7-Tower is too big to fit into.
+7-75 is also equipped with a 500 gallon water tank, 3 pre-connected 1-3/4″ hose lines, 1 pre-connected 2.5″ hose line, 400 feet of 2.5″ dead load, 1000 feet of 5″ large diameter supply hose and over 125 feet of ground ladders allow 7-75 to function as both a ladder truck and do engine work if needed.
+Photo Credit: Graig Sherman

-7-Patrol is a “Support” vehicle, meaning it is used to transport manpower and equipment if need be, 7-Patrol has no equipment other than a built-in radio system.
+7-Patrol is a “Support” vehicle, meaning it is used to transport manpower and equipment if need be, 7-Patrol has no permanently mounted equipment other than an emergency radio system, and the lights and sirens.
 7-Patrol is a 2015 Chevrolet Silverado 2500HD Z71 fitted with a full emergency vehicle package (Lights and Siren).
+Photo Credit: Brian Duddy

 Highlights: Year: 2015 Model: 2015 Silverado 2500HD Z71 Type: Support Crew Capacity: 5 (Including Driver) Manufacturer: Chevrolet In Service Date: 2016 Predecessor: 1999 Ford Manpower Transport (7-Patrol)